Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons

-RL could be used presently, in narrow contexts where an inter-context payoff is unnecessary, to explore decision-to-consequence implications and hypothesize cost-minimizing MV management protocols (\textit{i.e.}, policies for action).
-SI \ref{sec:RLform} formulates the RL problem on a state space model using empirical transition probabilities on patient considerations (patient phenotypes), current actions (changes in care or ventilator settings), stochastic states (phenotypes resulting from ventilator settings).
-The RL application envisioned -and now accessible- relies on the payoff matrix identified through the EGT-based analysis presented in this work to define incremental costs or rewards for each action or non-action.
+RL can now be formulated in narrow contexts to explore action-to-consequence implications and hypothesize cost-minimizing MV management protocols (\textit{i.e.}, policies for action).
+SI \ref{sec:RLform} formulates the RL problem over a state-space model using empirical transition probabilities for patient breath types, current actions (care or ventilator changes), and stochastic states (probabilistic type occurrence under given MV settings).
+The RL application envisioned ---and now accessible--- relies on the payoff matrix identified through the game-based analysis presented in this work to define incremental costs or rewards for each action or non-action.